Minimum Cost Loop Nests for Contraction of a Sparse Tensor with a Tensor Network: SpTTN-Cyclops Framework

 \subsection{Algorithm to Generate and Execute Loop Nests}

 Given a fully fused loop nest tree, in Algorithm \ref{alg:recursive} we present a runtime algorithm to generate loop nests and execute the contractions.
-We represent the tree with a sequence of terms (leaves) and a list per term representing the index order (vertices).
+We represent the tree with a sequence of terms (leaves) and a list per term representing the loop order (vertices).
 This representation is sufficient for the algorithm to infer the structure of a fully fused loop nest tree.

-The algorithm proceeds recursively.
-At each level, we group consecutive terms that have a common index at that level (subtrees) (lines 6 to 10).
-We generate a loop for the index and include all the terms of the subtree inside the loop (lines 22 to 23 and 27 to 28).
-Since the sequence of terms also represents the contraction path, the algorithm recurses over the leftmost subtree first before identifying and generating loop nests for the consecutive subtrees.
-In Figure \ref{fig:algo_illustration}, we show an illustration of the algorithm's execution.

 We use Algorithm \ref{alg:recursive} in two stages.
 In the first stage, we preprocess the fully fused loop nest tree and add hooks to (1) generate nested loops for the dense indices using metaprogramming, (2) identify independent dense loops that can be offloaded to BLAS like kernels.
 We also allocate memory for the intermediate tensors in this stage.
 In the second stage, we compute the kernel by executing the preprocessed fully fused loop nest tree.
 We check for hooks in Line 2 and offload the computation accordingly.